 11 Things I Wish I Knew About Building A Survival Kit When I First Started

-Most preppers assume that building a survival kit is a fairly straight forward process.
-However, there are a number of common mistakes people make when selecting items to add to their first survival kit.
+Most preppers assume that building a survival kit is a fairly straightforward process.
+However, there are a few common mistakes when selecting items to add to their first survival kit.
 Here are a few tips to make your survival kit more useful and efficient.